What Makes Implant-Supported Dentures so Great?

 A Look at the Procedure

 After your candidacy has been established, a date will be set for your outpatient surgery.
-During the surgery, you will be sedated and local anesthesia will be applied to the treatment area to ensure you remain comfortable throughout the procedure.
+During the surgery, you will be sedated and local anesthesia will be applied to the treatment area with our advanced WAND to ensure you remain comfortable throughout the procedure.
 Dr. Turner can then make incisions in the gums, through which implants will be inserted into the jawbone.
 Afterward, any incisions will be sutured closed.

 Although the implant-supported denture process requires several months, it is an investment in your long-term oral health.